Farm & Land Steward Apprenticeship Program

 Green Gulch Farm and Garden ApprenticeLand Stewardship

 The Land Stewardship program includes caring for the 1½-acre formal garden as well as the 90 acres of land surrounding the farm and garden gates.
-Apprentices will work mainly in the garden.
-They will join the land division for special projects each week.
+Apprentices will work mainly in the garden during the main summer growing season and join the land division for special projects each week.

 In the Garden